Autism Research Community

 Dr. Rachel-Shlomit Brezis

-Dr. Rachel-Shlomit Brezis is a developmental psychologist specializing in autism – at the nexus of biology, psychology, and culture.
-She currently works both as a lecturer in Psychology at the Interdisciplinary Center, Herzliya, and as an intern in Developmental Psychology at the Child Development Center, Leumit Health Services, Jerusalem.
 Dr. Brezis completed her Ph.D. in Comparative Human Development at the University of Chicago in 2011.
-Her dissertation work examined the development of social and non-social memory in children and adolescents with autism, using qualitative interviews, clinical assessments and fMRI.
+Her dissertation examined social and non-social memory development in children and adolescents with autism using qualitative interviews, clinical assessments, and fMRI.
 She was then awarded a Postdoctoral Fellowship from the Foundation for Psychocultural Research at the University of California, Los Angeles, and directed a series of research projects on children and adults with autism in India in collaboration with Action for Autism, the National Center for Autism, India.
-More recently, her research has turned to the embodied aspects of autism, with studies on joint improvisation and a mindfulness-based biofeedback intervention, conducted at the Sagol Center for Brain and Mind, IDC Herzliya and the Beit-Ekstein network of group homes.
+More recently, her research has turned to the embodied aspects of autism, with studies on joint improvisation and a mindfulness-based biofeedback intervention conducted at the Sagol Center for Brain and Mind, IDC Herzliya, and the Beit-Ekstein network of group homes.
 She received the German-Israel Foundation (GIF) Young Investigator Award for her research.

 Dr. Julie Carmel

-The Israel Registry and Biobank of Autism (IRBA) was founded in 2015, to promote the ASD research in Israel.
-The long term objective of IRBA is to find specific associations between various ASD phenotypes, genetic and environment factors.
+Dr. Carmel is a Lecturer at The Israel Registry and Biobank of Autism (IRBA).
+IRBA was founded in 2015, to promote ASD research in Israel.
+The long-term objective of IRBA is to find specific associations between various ASD phenotypes, genetic and environment factors.
 The participants are 3-45 years old, ASD-diagnosed, or their siblings.
 The collected samples are salivary, blood and feces.
 The families fill an epidemiological questionnaire and receive an opportunity to perform ADOS test for quantification of autism traits.
 By now 60 families are enrolled and another 40 are waiting for our visit, most of them citizens of the North of Israel.
 An additional program examining the microbiome of autistic children using samples from IRBA collection is currently starting.